pgmpofu/exampleblog/README.md

 3. Install the latest version of Maven.
 If you would like to perform a manual install, instructions can be found [here](https://maven.apache.org/install.html).
 To install using Homebrew on Mac follow [these](http://brewformulas.org/Maven) instructions.

 4. Add the SLF4J Simple Binding [library](https://mvnrepository.com/artifact/org.slf4j/slf4j-simple) and the SLF4J API [library](https://mvnrepository.com/artifact/org.slf4j/slf4j-api) to your pom.xml file.
 This is important for logging and can be ignored if there is no desire to see the logs.

 5. Install MongoDB.
 Installation instructions can be found [here](https://docs.mongodb.com/manual/installation/).
 The download can be found [here](https://www.mongodb.com/download-center)

+6. Add the Freemarker Templating Engine library to your pom.xml file.
+This library will help to develop web pages easily.